 See, if we didn’t plan in advance and purchased the 8-foot boards instead, we’d end up needing to buy twice as much wood to create all the long sides.
 We’d also have a lot of random two-foot sections left over.
 This would be a wasteful and costly mistake, especially since the 12 foot boards are only a few dollars more each than the 8 foot boards; no where near double the price!
 On the other hand, if we were going to build a raised garden bed that is 6’x2′ (the size of our patio garden beds) then the 8 foot boards would work out nicely – and, they fit in our Subaru.

 For this design, you’ll also need a durable 4×4” board for the corner supports.
 We use redwood for these too, though heart wood is not usually available.
 Definitely choose a hardwood like redwood or cedar here, even if you are using a softer wood for your side boards.
-A softer wood would not make the best support pieces.
-These are what hold your bed together!
+A softer wood would not make good support pieces.
+These are what hold your bed together – and are most prone to rotting!
 You want them to last.
 For an 18” deep bed, one 6 foot board can be cut 4 ways to create corners.
 If you’re doing a deep 24” raised bed, grab an 8 foot board.

 Other lumber size considerations:

 In regards to thickness, most wood will come in two options: 1-inch thick, or 2-inch thick.
 Keep in mind that boards labelled as 1-inch are really only 3/4”, and 2-inch boards are only truly 1.5 inches.
 If you choose to build a raised garden bed that is more shallow (so it won’t be subjected to as much soil and pressure) you could choose 1-inch thick boards, which may help keep costs down.
 However, thicker boards will most definitely last longer.
 They’re also the most sturdy choice for deep beds.